JonasBonno/docker-ftb-revelation/3.0.1/README.md

 The first time the server starts it creates the server.properties file with default settings and spawns "world".
 Not recommended to change these settings be hand.

-When upgrading: (NOTE: World reset is required when upgrading from v1/v2 to this v3.0.1.)
+When upgrading: World reset is required when upgrading from v1/v2 to this v3.0.1
-To upgrade delete ftb-revelation server and start new ftb-revelation server with --volumes-from [name of your data container].
-Settings will reset when upgrading.
-Access the console to op and whitelist.